DataDog/hiring-engineers/answers.md

 ### Bonus Question: What is the difference between a Service and a Resource?

-A service is a set of processes that caries out a functionality. where as resource is the point of action for a service. for example, rest service could be a flask application running and this is a service.
-A JSON response is the resource.
+A service is a set of processes that caries out a functionality. where as a resource is the point of action for a service. for example, rest service could be a flask application running and this is a service.
+A JSON response is a resource.

 # Final Question: Is there anything creative you would use Datadog for?

-I think datadog will be extremely helpful where everything needs to be tracked. i think, this can be extremely useful, if its paired with AI,computer vision.
+I think datadog will be extremely helpful where everything needs to be tracked. i think, this can be extremely useful if it's paired with an AI,computer vision.
 Lets say, we have a AI system that does object detection.
-So, the dashboard will be showings number of objects detected(Could be used to monitor traffic).
+So, the dashboard will be showing  number of objects detected(Could be used to monitor traffic).
 Number of Human's or animals.
 Number of trucks, and so on.